Fine Needle Aspiration for Dogs

 Dog Cancers Commonly Screened with Fine Needle Aspirate

-There are many types of cancers that can be screened with the use of fine needle aspirates.
+Many types of cancers can be screened using fine needle aspirates.
 Some common types include:

 Not every tumor aspirates well, as we will note below.